arit-ucsb/GitCheatSheet/gitCheatSheet.md

 * Pull down a full repository
 `git clone <repo> <directory>` ('repo' is remote repo; 'directory' is local directory; note that 'git pull' = 'git fetch' + 'git merge')

+#### Move a repository from one web host to another
+This method should maintain your commit history but that will depend on your chosen host
+* `cd \local\repository\directory`
+* show current remote and the name of the remotes:  `git remote -v`
+* take the name of the remote you'd like to remove (e.g. origin or destination) and plug it into the next command
+* `git remote rm origin`  will remove a remote named 'origin' but substitute your remote name here
+* Push the repo to new host:
+ * `git remote add origin https://user@example.com/userName/remoteRepoName.git`
+ * `git push -u origin master`

 #### Branch
 * Get a list of branches:
 `git branch`